fgermanojr/auction/README.md

 This sample auction application is written in Ruby on Rails 5.1.

 It uses a simple sqlite3 database.
-Once you have cloned this application from git, you run it as follows.
+First, clone this application from git.

 cd into your directory where you keep sources, e.g. cd ~/frank/src

 git clone http://www.github.com/fgermanojr/auction.git

+To run
-Assume you have rails installed, start local server, by typing rails s when in the root directory of the application.
+Assume you have rails installed, start local server Start a shell, cd into the cloned source, and type rails s

+Note
 A sample data file is stored in test/fixtures/files/example_input.csv

-To load this file, enter localhost:3000/submission/bulkload
+To load this file, enter localhost:3000/submission/bulkload in a browser.

 Select the csv file; hit upload.
   The file will be uploaded and processed.